 Temperature Control for Chicken Coop

-- Depending on where you live, your coop may get excessively hot or excessively cold.
+- Your coop may get excessively hot or excessively cold depending on where you live.
 One of our biggest challenges homesteading off the grid is keeping our chicken coop warm in -50C weather.

-If you live in an extreme climate like we do, you may need to include some temperature control items on your chicken supplies list.
+If you live in an extreme climate as we do, you may need to include some temperature control items on your chicken supplies list.

 Since your coop is outdoors, your best option for doing this, one option is to use a solar powered chicken coop heater or a solar power chicken coop fan depending on the season.
 Both options will allow you to regular the temp for your chickens without needing to run extension cords to do so.